rishikarri/MyReactInterviewGuide/README.md

 }
 sayAlice()();// logs "Hello Alice"

+### What is the difference between createElement and cloneElement?

+### What is the difference between deep and shallow merge of JavaScript objects?

+In a shallow merge of objects, if the original object and the merged object have the same key, the value will get overwritten by the "merged object",

+in a deep merge, the key will now have both its orginal value and any additional value provided by the merged object.

+As an example:

+let obj1 = {
+	tennis: {
+		tennisCourt: 'frankie allen park',
+	}
+	basketball: {
+		basketballCourt: 'LA Fitness',
+	}
+}

+let obj 2 = {
+	tennis: {
+		tennisCourt: 'piedmont park'
+	}
+}

+const shallowMergedObject = {
+	tennis: {
+		tennisCourt: 'piedmont park'
+	}
+	basketball: {
+		basketballCourt: 'LA Fitness',
+	}
+}

+const deepMergedObject = {
+	tennis: {
+		tennisCourt: 'frankie allen park',
+		tennisCourt: 'piedmont park'
+	}
+	basketball: {
+		basketballCourt: 'LA Fitness',
+	}
+}

 ### In which lifecycle event do you make AJAX requests and why?

 componentDidMount - by doing this, you can guarantee that there is actually a component to update.
 Additionally, this will only run one time as opposed to other lifecycle hooks which could trigger an infinite re-render and break your app.